intersel/jamrules/README.md

 //initialisation of jamrules and its configurator var rulesEngine = jamrules.build({
-	"debug":		"<boolean>",
+	"debug":		"<boolean>", //default: false
-	"matched":	"<a function to call when the rule find a match>", "notmatched":	"<a function to call when the rule did not find a match>" });
+	"matched":	"<a function to call when the rule find a match>", // default: null "notmatched":	"<a function to call when the rule did not find a match>",// default: null "matchedFunctionName": "<property name for the 'matched' function in objects>",// default: matched "matchedFunctionName": "<property name for the 'notmatched' function in objects>"// default: notmatched });
 ```